Fairfield Domestic Violence Penalties

 Criminal law firms can explain that first-degree harassment arrests occur when a threat to kill or physically harm another is intentionally communicated via electronic means or some form of writing.
 This is a Class D felony with a maximum penalty of up to five years in prison and a fine as high as $5,000.
 (Conn.
 Gen. Stat. § 53a-182b.)

-Second-degree harassment charges in Fairfield are more common and involve communications that either include obscenity or are intended to annoy, harass or alarm another person.
+Second-degree harassment charges and penalties in Fairfield are more common and involve communications that either include obscenity or are intended to annoy, harass or alarm another person.
 This offense is a Class C misdemeanor punishable by up to three months in jail and a fine of up to $500.

 As with assault, the crime of stalking is also broken down into three degrees of severity, with the added crime of electronic stalking.
 Most of these offenses are misdemeanors, but a repeat conviction will turn the offense into a felony.
 (Conn.
 Gen. Stat. § 53a-181c.)